tatosjb/chrome-extension-template/README.md

-# This is a model of chrome extension project
+# This is a template of chrome extension project

 ## How to use